 Today, Steel & Tube operates in the New Zealand market, primarily in the construction, manufacturing and rural sectors.

-The following information was extracted from Steel & Tube Holdings Limited's Trading Update, released on 20 November 2025:
+The following information was extracted from Steel & Tube Holdings Limited's 1H26 Interim Results, released on 25 February 2026:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.